Advertiser Disclosure

 Enjoy fine dining with up to $300 in annual statement credits with Sapphire Reserve Exclusive Tables.
 Image Credit: Stephen Au

-The Chase Sapphire Preferred card comes with a $95 annual fee.
-For that, you receive a $50 annual credit toward hotel stays booked via the Chase travel portal.
+The Chase Sapphire Preferred card comes with a $95 annual fee, but you can easily outweigh it by using the $100 annual credit toward hotel stays booked via the Chase travel portal.

 Earning Potential

-Both of these cards are ideal for people who travel and dine out, as these are the primary bonus-earning categories on both cards, although the earning rates differ between the cards.
-These cards are also very similar in terms of redeeming through the Chase Travel portal.
+Both of these cards are ideal for people who travel and dine out, as these are the primary bonus-earning categories on both cards, though the earning rates differ.

 Redemption Options